akmalrusli363/BNCC-Siaga-Covid-Jetpack/README.md

 In forked/spin-off version of **BNCC Siaga COVID-19**, main API source are provided from `data.covid19.go.id` by default.
 Also, additional features from the app are published in this repository for advanced development of **Siaga COVID-19** app, especially for vaccination, testing, statistics, and more.

-> **INFO:** This branch contains **beyond statistical data** provided for COVID-19 statistics, especially for world data and additional COVID-19 statistics in Indonesia which contains more detailed data (rates in percentage, testing, and historical data) which divided into parts of experimental branches and may added or removed in that branch before applied into advanced version of Siaga COVID19 App.
+> **INFO:** This branch/version contains **more statistical data** provided for COVID-19 statistics, especially for world data and additional COVID-19 statistics in Indonesia which contains more detailed data (rates in percentage, testing, and historical data) which divided into parts of experimental branches and may added or removed in that branch before applied into advanced version of Siaga COVID19 App.

 ## Parts & Features